 Associate Professor of History and Public Policy & Director of Faculty Research, Institute for Social Science Research

-Elizabeth Sharrow (they/she) is Associate Professor in the School of Public Policy and the Department of History (affiliated faculty in the Department of Political Science) and Director of Faculty Research at the UMass Institute for Social Science Research.
+Elizabeth Sharrow (they/she) is a Professor in the School of Public Policy and the Department of History (affiliated faculty in the Department of Political Science) and Director of Faculty Research at the UMass Institute for Social Science Research.

 Professor Wolfe received his B.S. in Foreign Service from Georgetown, an M.A. in Latin American Studies from the University of New Mexico, and his Ph.D. in History from the University of Wisconsin – Madison.